yaobinwen/robin_on_rails/blockchain/README.md

 This article introduces the blockchain technology for non-technical audience.
 I don't assume a technical background of the readers so I will provide explanations about needed technical details, such as the topics covered in the section "Prerequisite Knowledge".
 However, the readers must understand that blockchain is a technological invention so there is no real way to understanding it without technical knowledge.

+## Understanding Bitcoin and Blockchain: First Try

+### Background of Bitcoin Invention

+Our current financial system is a centralized, trust-based one: the commerce participants don't exchange money directly but through the 3rd-party financial institute which is assumed to be trustable.
+The centralized financial institute does two fundamental tasks:

+- It maintains a central ledger that tracks the amount of money owned by each client.
+- It verifies each payment to guarantee no money is spent twice.

+The centralized, trust-based model works well for most transactions, but it has some drawbacks, too.
+The Bitcoin white paper [1] has stated several "inherent weaknesses", which are summarized briefly as follows:

+- Running a financial institute is costly which indirectly increases the cost of the transactions.
+- The transactions may be reversible, making it possible to maliciously reverse a payment for a non-reversible service.
+- Small casual transactions are less possible.

+Bitcoin was invented to solve these drawbacks.

+### The Invention of Bitcoin

+Bitcoin was invented by [Satoshi Nakamoto](https://en.wikipedia.org/wiki/Satoshi_Nakamoto) who claimed himself to be Japanese but whose real identity still remains unknown.
+"Satoshi" could be a male or female, or a group of people.
+Only "Satoshi" knows.

+According to Bitcoin Wikipedia, Bitcoin is "a decentralized digital currency that enables instant payments to anyone, anywhere in the world."
+Bitcoin "uses peer-to-peer technology to operate with no central authority: transaction management and money issuance are carried out collectively by the network."
+We can see Bitcoin's characteristics from this definition:

+- It is a digitial currency.
+- It does not rely on any centralized party, hence "decentralized."
+- Payments can be made between users directly.
+- Money tracking and issurance is not controlled by a centralized party but done by the whole Bitcoin network.

+Many other forms of digital currencies had existed before Bitcoin but they were all based on the centralized trust model.
+The key challenge of not using a centralized trusted party is how to prevent the **double-spending issue**.
+Smartly, Bitcoin solves it with a process called **Proof-of-Work(PoW)** which we will discuss in depth later.

+If we use cash in our everyday life, the double-spending issue is usually avoided because once we give a bill to somebody else, we don't own that bill anymore and can't spend the same bill again.
+However, a person may use counterfeits to do the double-spending.
+If this person has only one $100 dollar bill, he can only buy goods that's worth $100.
+However, he may use a counterfeit of a $100 bill to buy more goods.
+Now he owns goods that's worth $200 in total.
+Alternatively, when he buys goods from the seller, he may pay the seller with paper instead of the real bills by playing malicious tricks.
+He could then use the real bills again.

+When it comes to the online banking, the double-spending issue is usually avoided because the trusted central authority, the banks, tracks the amount of money each party owns.

+### Bitcoin and Blockchain

+Bitcoin and Blockchain are not the same thing.
+Blockchain is the infrastructural technology that Bitcoin is built upon.
+In fact, many other digital currencies after Bitcoin are all built on the same Blockchain technology.
+Blockchain to Bitcoin is like Internet to e-mail.

+### Read On

+What you have read so far may not make much sense yet.
+That's OK.
+Read on, and you will learn more about them.

 ## Prerequisite Knowledge

 In order to understand the blockchain technology better, it is highly recommended to learn about the knowledge below before you proceed.